XavierBerger/RPi-Monitor/docs/source/examples.rst

 Monitor external disk
 ---------------------

-Add other graphs from additional sources: other mount point

-For this section we will take the example of an additional disk on sda as described previous article  RPi-Monitor: Advance usage and customization.

 The disk have a disk with two partition ``/dev/sda1`` and ``/dev/sda3``.

 The command and regular expression will be the following: